cazdev/caz-dev.com/README.md

 Runs the app in the development mode.

-The page will reload if you make edits.\
+The page will reload if you make edits.

 ### `npm run build`

+Create an optimised build ready for production